Government of the 30th Dáil: Attorney General

 On 7 May 2008, Paul Gallagher was appointed by the president as Attorney General on the nomination of the Taoiseach.

-Ministers of State
+Ministers of state

-On 7 May 2008, Cowen announced that the Government would on his nomination appoint Pat Carey, Barry Andrews, Trevor Sargent, and Dick Roche as Ministers of State.
+On 7 May 2008, Cowen announced that the government would on his nomination appoint Pat Carey, Barry Andrews, Trevor Sargent, and Dick Roche as ministers of state.
 Carey and Andrews would attend meetings of the cabinet.
-On 13 May 2008, Cowen announced the appointment by the Government on his nomination of 16 further Ministers of State.
+On 13 May 2008, Cowen announced the appointment by the government on his nomination of 16 further ministers of state.

-Referendums
+Constitutional referendums

 On 12 June 2008, a referendum was held on the approval of the Treaty of Lisbon.
 This was defeated, by a margin of 46.6% to 53.4%.
 On 15 October 2009, a second referendum was held on its approval, which was approved by 67.1% to 32.9%.

 Budgets

 The Minister for Finance, Brian Lenihan, delivered the following budgets: